phonegap/blog/_posts/blog/2016-04-21-introducing-star-track-by-phonegap.md

 ## The Name

 Let's get something out of the way.
 It is _not_ a serious name.
 We have no plans to release _Star Track_ on any app stores and we know that at the very least it is already the name of a postal logistics service in Australia.
-It's just a cute name that pretty much describes what it is the app does.
+It's just a cute name that pretty much describes what the app does.
 What does it do?
 So glad you asked.

 ## What is It?